one-and-only/one-and-only/README.md

 - 17 year old high school student in Minnesota, USA 🇺🇸
 - Parents were born in Greece 🇬🇷
-- Software Engineering enthusiast and always learning 🤓
+- Software Engineering enthusiast and always learning 📚
 - Crypto Enthusiast ₿
 - Constantly working on a project or two 😉
-- I mostly code in JS, C#, C++, and some Python, Java, and Shellscript
+- I mostly code in JS, PHP, C#, C++, and some Python
 - I started coding in Java, then learned PHP and the other languages mentioned above

 ## Socials